Assumption University (Windsor, Ontario)

 Assumption University has its own governance structure with a bicameral system consisting of a Board of Governors and a Senate.
 While it operates autonomously, Assumption is federated with the University of Windsor.
 Assumption University has representatives on the University of Windsor's Board of Governors, Senate, and Alumni Board of Directors.
 It retains its degree-granting powers for graduate studies within the area of theology as well as granting honorary degrees.
 It offers courses at both the undergraduate and graduate levels.
-In 2022, Assumption University established a Graduate Diploma in Catholic Studies.
+In 2022, Assumption University established a Graduate Diploma in Catholic Studies attracting both Canadian and international students.

 As a Roman Catholic University, the Chancellor of Assumption University is automatically the Bishop of London.
 Since 2002, Bishop Ronald Peter Fabbro has served as Chancellor of Assumption University.
 In 2020, Assumption University appointed Dr. John Cappucci as Principal and Vice-Chancellor.
 Previous to this appointment, Dr. Cappucci served as Interim Principal from 2019 to 2020.
 One of Assumption University's most recognized programs is the Christian Culture Series.
 Since 1941, the Christian Culture Series Gold Medal has been presented to a prominent individual who exemplifies Christian ideals in their daily lives.
 In 2021, Assumption University marked the 80th anniversary of the Christian Culture Series Gold Medal.
 The year's recipient was Super Bowl XLVIII champion Luke Willson.
 Assumption University currently has an active campus ministry program that serves the students at the University of Windsor.
 Assumption University is home to the Stephen Jarislowsky Chair in Religion and Conflict.
-The Canadian-Catholic Bioethics Institute at Assumption University (CCBI-A) continues to publish articles and newsletters on bioethics and consult with those with bioethical concerns.
+In 2022, after nearly thirty years, a Red Mass was finally celebrated in Windsor thanks to the collective work of Assumption University and the Red Mass Society of Windsor.
+At the Red Mass, the retiring Chief Justice of the Michigan Supreme Court, Bridget Mary McCormack received the inaugural St. Thomas More Gold Medal for outstanding service to the legal profession.